Tseng Wen-sheng

 Tseng Wen-sheng (曾文生; born 20 October 1969), also known by his English name Vincent Tseng, is a Taiwanese politician who has served as the chairman of Taiwan Power Company since 2022.
 He was the deputy minister of Ministry of Economic Affairs from 2018 to 2024.

 Early life and education

 Tseng Wen-sheng was born on 20 October 1969.
+His father Tseng Mao-hsing was active in the labor movement in Taiwan, and died in 2007.

-He was raised in Taoyuan and attended Taipei Municipal Jianguo High School.
+Tseng was raised in Taoyuan and attended Taipei Municipal Jianguo High School.
 He then graduated from National Taiwan University with a Bachelor of Science (B.S.) in civil engineering.
-His father Tseng Mao-hsing was active in the labor movement in Taiwan, and died in 2007.

 Political career

 Tseng was a senior executive officer of the National Youth Commission from May 2004 to February 2005, when he was named leader of the Democratic Progressive Party's Department of Youth Development.
 He remained in that role through September 2006, and returned to the National Youth Commission as a researcher in January 2007.
 In September 2008, he began working for the Kaohsiung City Government Urban Development Bureau.
 Tseng then became an adviser to the city government before taking a senior executive position within its Economic Development Bureau in December 2010.
 He also headed the office of the mayor, Chen Chu.
 In March 2013, Tseng was appointed director-general of the municipal Economic Development Bureau.
 During his tenure the 2014 Kaohsiung gas explosions occurred, and he commented on the economic impact of the blasts, as well as municipal ordinances considered in their aftermath.
 Tseng also attended a number of domestic and international economic forums.